lucalista/shinestacker/README.md

 The support of 16 bits TIFF images is still partial.
 In particular, with 16 bits images:
 * Focus stacking modules crashes if  ```denoise``` is different from zero due to an assertion failure in the Open CV library.
 This is similar to a [known issue on stackoverflow](https://stackoverflow.com/questions/76647895/opencv-fastnlmeansdenoisingmulti-should-support-16-bit-images-but-does-it).
-* Focus stacking modules may crashes if  ```exif_dir``` is provided and if the directory contains TIFF images, depending on the content of EXIF data.
+* Focus stacking modules may crashes if  ```exif_path``` is provided and if the directory contains TIFF images, depending on the content of EXIF data.
 A couple of problematic keys in EXIF data have been identified, namely 33723, 34665, that cause a crash in the PIL library.
 Those keys are dropped from EXIF data for TIFF files.

 PNG files have not been tested so far.